vgrillot/cheatsheets/python_training.md

 History
 --
-> - v1.0 released late 1980 by **Guido Van Rossum**
+- v1.0 released late 1980 by **Guido Van Rossum**
-> - v2.0 released in Oct 2000, eol set to 2020
+- v2.0 released in Oct 2000, end of life set to 2020
-> - v3.0 released in Dec 2008, not backward compatible
+- v3.0 released in Dec 2008, not backward compatible

+vv

-### Guido Van Rossum
+Guido Van Rossum
+--

 Benevolent Dictator for Life (BDFL)

 - Open source